Bang on the Money: Format

-Rounds 1 through 3
+Rounds 1, 2 and 3

 In each round, the hosts describe a pre-recorded challenge they have undertaken, and both teams predict who won it.
 The winner of a backstage coin toss chooses first in rounds 1 and 3, and the loser in round 2.
 Footage of the challenge is then played, and the team with the correct guess chooses two boxes from a group of nine.
 Each box contains a different number from 1 to 9 and shows a different random picture, such as a tartan pattern, a teapot, or a pair of high-heeled shoes.

 The numbers in the two chosen boxes are revealed, those boxes are removed from play, and a challenge is then described to both teams.
 The team that won the prediction chooses one of the two numbers as their target, while the other number is given to their opponents.
 Both teams then play the challenge separately, the team with the lower target number playing first.
 If a team succeeds, they carry their number through the rest of the game; if they fail, they are given a zero for the round.
 Higher numbers increase the difficulty of a challenge, but also add more money to the team's prize pot if they succeed.

 The Round 1 challenge is for a single player, who then sits out in Round 2 as his/her teammates play together.
 In Round 3, all three team members participate.